bulletmark/mpr/README.md

-    mkdir (mkd)         Create the given directory[s] on device. rmdir (rmd)         Remove the given directory[s] on device. rm                  Remove the given file[s] on device. reset (x)           Hard or soft reset the device. repl (r)            Enter REPL on device.
+    mkdir (mkd)         Create the given directory[s] on device. rmdir (rmd)         Remove the given directory[s] on device. rm                  Remove the given file[s] on device. reset (x)           Soft or hard reset the device. repl (r)            Enter REPL on device.
     list (l, devs)      List currently available devices. run                 Run the given local scripts on device.